doc4d/docs/docs/FormEditor/forms.md

 ### Print rendering engine

 4D uses a dedicated print rendering engine to generate outputs with a design adapted for printing.
-This engine is automatically used in the following contexts:

-- your application is rendered under [Fluent UI](#fluent-ui-rendering) (Windows) or [Liquid Glass](../Notes/updates.md#support-of-liquid-glass-on-macos) (macOS) interfaces,
-- your forms are printed using one of the following commands: [`Print form`](../commands/print-form), [`Print object`](../commands/print-object), [`PRINT RECORD`](../commands/print-record), or [`PRINT SELECTION`](../commands/print-selection).

-The print rendering engine includes the following main features:
+It includes the following main features:

 - Interactive widgets such as buttons, toggles, dropdowns, etc. and modern UI effects such as glass, blur, transparency, or shadow effects are converted into adapted static representations and flattened into printable styles, so that the document remains readable and professional once printed.
 - Layout structure, spacing, and alignment, are preserved so that the printed document reflects the logical structure of the on-screen form.
+- The same output is produced, whether the form is printed from macOS or Windows.

 For example, the following form: